narwalayush4/Big-Bang/README.md

 # Big-Bang
 ## Website-FILMTHUSIASTS
 ## SSL Project

+*Link to the first page of the website : http://127.0.0.1:8000/login/*

 **Tech Stack used:**

-Django
+- Django

-Python
+- Python

-SqQLite
+- SqQLite

-HTML
+- HTML

-CSS
+- CSS

-Bootstrap
+- Bootstrap

-JavaScript
+- JavaScript

-Rapid API
+- Rapid API

 **User Functions:**

-Search for movies with similar movie suggestions
+- Search for movies with similar movie suggestions

-Add a movie to the already watched list
+- Add a movie to the already watched list

-Add a movie to the to be watched list
+- Add a movie to the to be watched list

-Add a movie to the liked list.
+- Add a movie to the liked list.

  **Step 1: Fetch movie details
 Details of about 850 movies including:**
-Ratings (from all platforms),
+- Ratings (from all platforms),
-plot,
+- plot,
-language,
+- language,
-similar movies,
+- similar movies,
-year of release,
+- year of release,
-duration,
+- duration,
-genre,
+- genre,
-cast,
+- cast,
-user reviews,
+- user reviews,
-platform (where to watch),
+- platform (where to watch),
 were fetched from websites like imdb , rotten tomatoes and metacritic .
 This was done using Rapid api,  the world's largest API hub, which provides us with an api key and using python .
 The file /data/fetch.py contains the code for the same.
 The data collected is stored in the file ‘imdb_final4.csv’

 **Step 2:**